The ultimate Uganda and Rwanda safari. Four parks, two countries, endless adventure.

 A journey time of 2-3 hours.

-Kigali offers a charm offensive, the people here being some of the warmest and most welcoming you could ever hope to meet.
-Aside from the laid back but surprisingly organised feel, it is a forward thinking city - banning plastic bags, public transport that runs on bio-fuel and a national day of cleaning, once a month, the Rwandese people rightly take pride in their rich and intoxicating capital.
+Kigali offers a charm offensive, the people here being some of the warmest and most welcoming you could hope to meet.
+Aside from the laid back but surprisingly organised feel, it is a forward-thinking city - banning plastic bags, public transport that runs on bio-fuel and holds a national day of cleaning once a month.
+The Rwandese people rightly take pride in their capital.

-Time to Explore KigaliDepending on when you arrive, there may be time to enjoy a short tour of Kigali, including the moving Genocide Memorial, a number of local markets or if you prefer, head to a local restaurant for dinner (at own expense).
+Time to Explore KigaliToday is more relaxed.
+Take a short tour of Kigali, including the moving Genocide Memorial, a number of local markets or if you prefer, head to a local restaurant for lunch (at own expense).

 Fly Kigali to Nairobi